Blog

 Explore More: Get the complete guide to data masking methods and techniques >>

-The main difference between static data masking and dynamic data masking is this: static masks the database itself while dynamic keeps original data and shows users redacted data.
+The main difference between static data masking and dynamic data masking is this: static masks the database itself while dynamic keeps original data and shows users redacted data as part of read query result.

-95% of organizations we surveyed in the 2025 State of Data Masking Solutions Report are using static data masking.
-Discover additional masking and compliance insights from 280 global leaders around sensitive data, compliance, masking, AI, and more.
+76% of organizations we surveyed in the 2025 State of Data Masking Solutions Report use dynamic data masking, while 95% use static data masking.
+Discover additional masking and compliance insights from 280 global leaders around sensitive data, compliance, masking, and AI.

-Out of the 280 global enterprise leaders surveyed in our 2025 State of Data Compliance and Security Report, 95% use static data masking and 76% use dynamic.
+Out of the 280 global enterprise leaders surveyed in our 2025 State of Data Compliance and Security Report, 95% use static data masking and 76% use dynamic data masking.

 Static data masking is best suited for: